Chapter 6.35

 (b) For the purposes of this section, “witnessed” shall mean if the crime is seen or directly perceived in any other manner by the child.

 (c) Exposing children to domestic violence is a gross misdemeanor.
-Any person convicted of this crime shall be punished by imprisonment of not less than 30 days.
+Any person convicted of this crime shall be punished by imprisonment for not less than 30 days.
 If the person is sentenced to less than the maximum statutory sentence, the court shall place the defendant on probation and the court shall impose conditions of probation that include attendance at a certified domestic violence perpetrator treatment program as well as a treatment program that addresses the effects of domestic violence on children.

 RCW